Services email: firstname.lastname@example.org, phone: 310 853 0735

-Lana Benedek has worked for more than 14 years with adolescents and adults, helping them to resolve issues of anxiety, depression and addiction.
+Lana Benedek has worked for more than 14 years with adolescents and adults, helping them to resolve mental health concerns and increase wellbeing.
 Although she is medically trained and can use medications when indicated, she also has extensive experiencing working with mindfulness based practices such as yoga and meditation, talk therapy, diet and exercise, and uses these other modalities primarily in her approach.
 Her primary intention when working with individuals is to facilitate an improved connection between mind body and spirit, as she believes this is the path to more self love and resilience.

 She currently facilitates therapy groups for individuals with anxiety, depression and addiction throughout Los Angeles, including at the Mind Body Tree house and Resolutions Treatment Center.
 She also sees private clients in her office at: 2116 Wilshire Blvd, Suite 270, Santa Monica, CA 90403.
 Additionally, she is on the clinical faculty of the University of Southern California (USC) where she teaches psychiatry trainees about mindfulness and self care to reduce burnout and stress, and she provides consulting services to health care institutions and universities.